pppppwj/STATS-506/README.md

 d)	add a variable called “survey day” denoting the observations from which dataset.
 e)	Add interaction variables (intakes variables multiplied by insurance) and remove insurance variable.

-2. Data visualization part: (only analyze day1 intakes data): (haven’t done yet)
+2. Data visualization part: (only analyze day1 intakes data):
 Using plot or table to see the average values (using sample weights and give a 95%CI) of microelements (nutrients, vitamins) at each level of age gender and insurance status for those people who have diabetes problem;
 Using plot or table to see the same measurements for people who don’t have diabetes problem;
 Using plot or table to see the differences between the above two values.
-Here, Microelements are zinc, iron, sodium, calcium; Nutrients are fat sugar carb protein; Vitamins are VA, VC, VE
+Here, Microelements are zinc, iron, sodium; Nutrients are fat sugar protein; Vitamins are VA, VC, VE
 After showing 9 tables or plots, we can give a general conclusion of the difference in eating habits of people with or without diabetes at each level.

 3. Model establish part: